coc-extensions/coc-powershell/CONTRIBUTING.md

 Code contributions of just about any size are acceptable!

-The main difference between code contributions and documentation contributions is that contributing code requires inclusion of relevant tests for the code being added or changed.
-Contributions without accompanying tests will be held off until a test is added, unless the maintainers consider the specific tests to be either impossible, or way too much of a burden for such a contribution.
+The main difference between code contributions and documentation contributions is that contributing code encourages the inclusion of relevant tests for the code being added or changed.

 To contribute code: